revature-curriculum/PEP-WebDevProject_Recipe/README.md

         - Click the Register button

 ### 2: The user can attempt to login.
 Located within the `frontend/src/main/java/com/revature/login` folder, the files `login-page.html` and `login-page.js` should be present.
-Their purpose is to provide the user interface and functionality for a user logging in to the application.
+Their purpose is to provide the user interface and functionality for a user logging in and out of to the application.
 Read the comments in these files in order to complete the below tasks:
 - Ensure that `login-page.html`contains the specified elements.
 - Ensure that the user can either login successfully and be redirected to the recipe page, or receive an alert if the login is unsuccessful.
+- Ensure that the user can either logout successfully, or receive an alert if the logout is unsuccessful.

 You can manually test this user story by running the backend, then navigating to the `http://localhost:8081/login` URL and providing the following credentials:
     - username: 'ChefTrevin'